akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey reined in.
 The man was breathless, his face pale.

 “They came in the night, but a few hours back,” the man said.
 “Armed men.
 Sir Guy – the knight who’s been lurking – he took the old lord and the lady.
 Bound the guards, bound the reeve, bound us all.”
-He gestured toward the cottages.
+He gestured towards the cottages.
 “We worked ourselves free an hour ago.
 Eldred’s already sent a lad on a mule to find the royal forester, to warn the castle.
 But we don’t know where they were taken.”

 Godfrey’s heart hammered.
 “Which way?”

-The man pointed toward the forest.
+The man pointed towards the forest.
 “East I heard, beyond that I could not say.”

 Godfrey nodded and rode on.